Bhaskers-Blu-Org2/Ignite2019-PrivateLinkHOL/Secondary_Goal/Step4.md

 ![alt text](https://github.com/microsoft/Ignite2019-PrivateLinkHOL/blob/master/images/2.4_2.png)

-3. Close the SSMS application and log back in, using the same values the Connect to Server window as before (should be cached)
+3. Close the SSMS application and log back in, using the same values the __Connect to Server__ window as before (should be cached)
-- Server name: labsqlXXXXXX.database.windows.net
+- __Server name: labsqlXXXXXX.database.windows.net
-- Authentication: SQL Server Authentication
+- __Authentication: SQL Server Authentication
-- Login: demouser
+- __Login: demouser
-- Password: demoPassword1!
+- __Password: demoPassword1!

-4. In the Object Explorer window, navigate to Databases > labsqldb > Tables, then right click and make a new table and add in a few columns:
+4. In the Object Explorer window, navigate to Databases > labsqldb > __Tables__, then right click and make a new table and add in a few columns:

 ![alt text](https://github.com/microsoft/Ignite2019-PrivateLinkHOL/blob/master/images/2.4_4.png)

-5. Then go to file > save, name it “Table_2”, and click okay.
+5. Then go to __file > save__, name it “Table_2”, and click __okay__.

 6. Congratulations, you are now securely managing your Azure SQL instance from VNET_SPOKE to a Private Endpoint in VNET_HUB, using nothing but RFC1918 private IP space.

-__Your POC has been a success, it’s time to ask your boss for a raise!__
+### Your POC has been a success, it’s time to ask your boss for a raise!